supersimplesuper/docs/website/docs/software_partners/explanations/understanding_super_api_entities/index.md

 ### Employer

 The employer represents a business entity that is using your software.
 For example, if you have payroll software then the employer represents the organisation in your system with an ABN.

-Depending on the functionality of SuperAPI used, you may need to get the owner of the organisation to perform a setup action before you can do other functions in SuperAPI.
-An example of this is that we require the selection of a default super fund before superannuation onboarding functions can be enabled.
+Depending on the SuperAPI functionality you want to enable, you might need to get the owner of the organisation (i.e. your customer) to perform one or more setup actions before you can use other functions in SuperAPI.
+For example, we require employers to select a default super fund before superannuation onboarding functions can be enabled.

 ::: info
 This entity requires a `remote_id` field which can be used to map back to your system.